emfcamp/Website/README.md

 to monitor the containers.

 To start all containers (and rebuild any which may have changed):

 ```
 docker compose build --parallel
 docker compose up
 ```

 You should then be able to view your development server on [http://localhost:2342](http://localhost:2342).

 To create some fake data in your DB, run:

 ```
 ./flask dev data
 ```

 To stop all containers, use `docker compose stop`
 To delete all data and start over fresh you can use `docker compose down`.

 Management commands can be listed and run using the `./flask` command, which forwards them to the flask command line within the container.

+### Errors starting the dev server

+If you've just updated and you're seeing errors when starting the dev server, first make sure you
+try:

+        docker compose up --build

 ### Tests